Keithin8a/musicSearch/music-search/README.md

 3. Use the input to filter the data shown to the user.
 As they type filter the list to show only items where the `title` of the song contains the text currently entered in the input.
 4. Expand the search capabilities so the input also searches `artist`, `year` and `genre`
 5. Improve performance by not filtering the list until the user has stopped typing (ie they have not typed a character for 500ms)

+The functionality above is the main focus of the test, but you will need to add some basic styling to the list so that it is easy to see the filtering in action.
+The test uses styled-components and example of this can be seen in `App.styles.js` If you are not familiar with styled components feel free to use `css`.
+Creating `App.css` and importing into main app will work by default.

 ## Review Criteria